gear6io/ranger/server/query/jdbc/INTEGRATION_COMPLETE.md

 ## Summary

-The integration of SQL Parser with the existing JDBC handler in Icebox has been **successfully completed**.
+The integration of SQL Parser with the existing JDBC handler in Ranger has been **successfully completed**.
 The JDBC connection now leverages SQL Parser for enhanced query analysis, validation, and monitoring while maintaining full backward compatibility.

 ## Accomplished Tasks